-Ever since Exploding Rabbit announced earlier this week that their Kickstarter funded 2D platformer Super Action Squad was being put on hold it’s been a bit of a mess.
+Ever since Exploding Rabbit announced earlier this week that their Kickstarter funded 2D platformer Super Action Squad, originally funded under the name Super Retro Squad, was being put on hold it’s been a bit of a mess.
 Gaming sites publishing snide articles asking how a project that raised over $50,000 could possibly have any troubles, backers demanding money back, Twitter users express shock that someone could mess up so royally.
 Jay Pavlina, the man in charge of Exploding Rabbit, didn’t help his case when he posted a 4200 word message explaining what happened in great detail; to the point where dirty laundry was aired.
 Jay’s message ended by announcing plans to run a Google Hangout Chat on March 20th so people could ask he and the team questions and express concern.

 So, how’d the chat go?
 Surprisingly enough, it was smooth.

 With the full four person team in attendance Jay started things off by making an introductory statement regarding his initial post.
 “I see stuff in my head, and as I was writing it I didn’t realize how it would sound,” Jay stated.
 He went on to say that he was upset about the project and took it out on the team.
 At this point the rest of the team joined in and gave their own perspective, the most interesting of which related to a lack of a cohesive vision.
 While everyone agreed on the overall idea of the game as “a platformer with a bunch of characters,” some felt it was going to be a pure retro style game with the appropriate limitations, others said they thought it would be a retro game that included the benefits of new technology.
 Jay ended his statement by diverting fault his way, stating “It’s my job to take care of the team, as the manager.
 I was in over my head, and did it to the best of my ability.”